CYME Power Engineering Software and Solutions

 • Global parameters to include or exclude any types of equipment from the analysis

-• Three limit categories for nominal, planning and emergency loading criteria
+• Five limit categories for nominal, planning, emergency loading or any user-defined criteria

 • User-defined units for bus voltages, generator productions and branch flows on both one-line diagrams and tabular reports